MatrixEval/matrixeval-ruby/README.md

 - Test your ruby code against a specific dependencies combination.
 - Choose any docker image you like for each job.
 - Easy to use CLI to speed up your development efficiency

+## Requrements

+You need to install docker and docker compose first

 ## Installation

 Add this line to your application's Gemfile: